 What tools will you use for the analysis?
 What information do you want from ea ch tool that you plan to use?

-Davidan Changes

-Develop Changes:

-What changes do you think will help so lve the problem and why do you think

-it will improve care?

-Change Why do you think it will improve care?
+Develop Changes: What changes do you think will help so it will improve care? lve the problem and why do you think Change Why do you think it will improve care?